 Oh, one more thing!

-If you haven’t signed up to join my new and improved birth course waitlist (we only open 4x a year, so that we can personally walk your journey with you), I would LOVE to have you join us!
+If you haven’t signed up to join my empowering birth class!
+Calm Labor Confident Birth, I would LOVE to have you join us!
 I am so passionate about helping women achieve an empowered birth, which is why I created a course for you to achieve a calm labor and confident birth.
-If you feel that you do not have time to wait, check out our baby can’t wait option, if possible.